oerp-odoo/oerp-odoo/sale_extra_statuses/README.rst

 * Empty if no related manufacturing orders.
 * Percentage how many manufacturing orders have all components available.
 Also if some components are unavailable, progress will have either yellow or red color.
-Yellow means that Sale Order Delivery Date is later than all manufacturing Start Dates.
+Yellow means that components are arriving before production starts.
-  Red means one of the dates are not set or any manufacturing Start Date is later than Sale Order Delivery Date.
+  Red means that components are either arriving late (after production is started) or not arriving at all.

 Contributors
 ------------